Skip to content

 3. Built for a TV remote.
 If it works with four arrow keys and an OK button, it works for everyone.

 4. Make it feel like yours.
-Themes, colors, fonts, spacing, the whole look is adjustable.
+Themes, colors, fonts, and spacing are all adjustable.
 A personal media server should feel personal.

 The UI should feel like yours